How do you know when you're ready to grow your SaaS business?

 In other words, because there's a lag between when a company spends on sales and marketing and when a company acquires new customers, understanding the CAC payback period is essential to knowing how much you can allocate to sales and marketing.

-The gross margin is what remains after subtracting COGS (cost of goods sold) from net sales revenue.
+The gross margin remains after subtracting COGS (cost of goods sold) from net sales revenue.

 In other words: this is a metric that anchors your reality.
-The SaaS magic number is merely a flag---red, yellow, or green.
+The SaaS magic number is merely a red, yellow, or green flag.
 But your gross margins are a huge factor in determining how quickly you actually can grow.

 The Bessemer CAC Ratio focuses on the efficiency of acquiring new customers.